thegrumpys/odop/client/docs/Help/alerts.md

 ___

 ## Invalid - Value greater than limit
-The value of the associated variable is greater than the validmax limit defined in the design type's initialState file.
+The value of the associated variable is greater than the validmax limit defined in the design type's initialState.
-This means that, given the current input values, the design is likely outside the limits of physical reality.
+This means that, given the current input value, the design is likely outside the limits of physical reality.
 The mathematical model for this design is not valid for these inputs.
 This condition may block the Seek and Trade features from starting.